Leaving your Legacy: Why Jan Jessup decided to support the Museum with a bequest

 She also stresses that there are tax advantages to setting up a trust, and that much of the costs to set up an estate are tax deductible.
 Talk to your financial planner or attorney about charitable giving through your estate to find out which method is right for you.

 The Museum recognizes all estate gifts through the Helen Farr Sloan Legacy Society.
-For more information, please visit the Legacy Giving page under the support section at delart.org or contact Molly Giordano, Director of Development and Marketing, at email@example.com or 302.351.8515.
+For more information, please visit the Legacy Giving page under the support section at delart.org or contact Molly Giordano, Chief Operating Officer, at email@example.com or 302.351.8515.